Robert Copeland (footballer)

 Robert Copeland (born 26 May 1981) is a former Australian Football League footballer for the Brisbane Lions and former captain of the Aspley hornets in the NEAFL.
 He is a dual premiership winner (2001, 2003) and was delisted in 2008.

-Overview
+Early life and junior football

+Copeland was born in Redcliffe, Queensland and raised in Kilcoy.
+He played his junior football with the Strathpine Swans in Brisbane's northern suburbs.

-Copeland was recruited through the 2001 Rookie Draft (QLD Zone) from the Northern Eagles and was elevated to the Senior list on 10 May that year after Michael Voss was placed on the long-term injury list.
-He made his debut for the Brisbane Lions in Round 9, 2001 against Adelaide.
+Overlooked in successive AFL Drafts, Copeland was recruited to the Brisbane Lions through the 2001 Rookie Draft (QLD Zone) from the Northern Eagles and was elevated to the Senior list on 10 May that year after Michael Voss was placed on the long-term injury list.

+AFL career

+Copeland made his debut for the Brisbane Lions in Round 9, 2001 against Adelaide.
 Copeland was regularly employed in a tagging role.
 Copeland's tagging job on Collingwood Captain, Nathan Buckley in the 2003 AFL Grand Final was considered a decisive influence in the Brisbane Lions win.

 Copeland played 143 games for the Lions, usually as an automatic selection.
 However in September 2008 Copeland was delisted due to recurrent injuries and inconsistent performance.
 After being overlooked in the 2008 draft Copeland was chosen to be the inaugural captain for new first division QAFL club Aspley Hornets.